sven-lange-last/cloud-logs/priority-insights/daily-index-limit/README.md

 The **Priority insights** feature in IBM Cloud Logs parses log records into typed fields and stores them in an index to provide short latency and very fast queries.
 In order to protect the service, **Priority insights** limits the number of fields that can be stored in the daily index of an IBM Cloud Logs service instance.

 When you reach the index field limit, new fields in log records are no longer indexed.
-When you use field-based filters or queries in **Priority insights** on the **Logs** page on such fields, no log records will be returned.
+When you use filters or queries in **Priority insights** on the **Logs** page on such fields, no log records will be returned.
 In such a case, you may have the impression that log records are missing.

 This article explains: